aerogear/aerogear-cordova-push/README.md

 ## Android notification icon

-To show a better notification icon in Android Lollipop and above, create an transparent icon and name the file as "icon_white.png" and put into platforms/android/res/drawable folder.
+To show a better notification icon in Android Lollipop and above, create a transparent icon and name the file as "icon_white.png" and put into platforms/android/res/drawable folder.

 ## Development